Nottingham Goose Fair

 It has an interesting history and originally started as a livestock trading event and somewhere farmers could sell their goods – it gained a reputation as the place to go for phenomenal cheese!
 It has grown over the years and although there is no live stock now, it’s one of the most established events in Nottingham and something that residents and tourists alike look forward to every single year.

-As you may imagine, the 2020 and 2021 events were cancelled – however that hasn’t put the organisers off.
-Instead, they’re planning to come back this year with over 500 fair rides and so much more.
+As per last year’s huge return, Goose Fair is due to come back this year with over 500 fair rides and so much more across 10 days.
 Entry to the goose fair is free of charge and then you can just pay for what you would like to go on while you are there.
 Street parking is nearby although it can get busy so people often opt to visit by public transport as it is so easy to do.

 What Can You Do at Goose Fair?